Learning-based Robust Optimization: Procedures and Statistical Guarantees: Numerical Examples

+From the results in this section (and additional ones in Appendix \ref{sec:numerics added}), we highlight the following situations where our method is the most recommended.

+The competitiveness of our method compared with scenario approaches is most seen in small-sample situations.
+Classical SG needs a much larger sample size than ours to achieve feasibility.
+FAST is capable of obtaining feasible solutions in small-sample cases, but appears more susceptible than RO in generating unbounded solutions.
+With reconstruction, our approach tends to work as well as SG and FAST for large sample (when they are all applicable).
+Moreover, our reconstruction has the capability to improve the optimality over plain RO, whereas FAST is by design always more conservative than SG in terms of optimality.
+Nonetheless, we should mention that some constraint removal approaches like sampling-and-discarding (\cite{campi2011sampling}) can improve SG performances in large-sample situations.

+Compared to our ROs, moment-based DRO can generate infeasible solutions when the problem dimension is high compared to data size (e.g., $d=100$ and $n=120$), attributed to the difficulty in constructing valid moment confidence regions.
+In cases where moment-based DRO generates valid solutions, the solution performances seem to be sometimes better, sometimes worse than our plain RO, but in all considered instances they perform worse than our reconstructed RO.
+KL-divergence-based DRO appears to perform poorly in the experiments due to the challenge in obtaining a small enough divergence ball size (To get a further sense of this behavior, we investigate a very low-dimensional problem ($d=3$) with sufficient sample size in Section \ref{sec:phi_investigation}, where divergence-based DRO provides nontrivial but still conservative solutions).

+Lastly, compared with SCA, our performance is best seen when the data is non-normal.
+In this case the approximate constraint in SCA may not tightly approximate the original chance constraint and tends to be significantly more conservative than our approach.
+Moreover, SCA generally requires at least some partial distributional knowledge (e.g., moments, support) in deriving the needed relaxing constraint, in contrast to our approach that is fully data-driven and nonparametric.

 \ACKNOWLEDGMENT{A preliminary version of this work appeared in the Proceedings of the Winter Simulation Conference 2016.
-The research of L. Jeff Hong was partially supported by the Hong Kong Research Grants Council under projects GRF613213 and GRF16203214.
-The research of Zhiyuan Huang and Henry Lam was partially supported by the National Science Foundation under grants CMMI-1400391/1542020 and CMMI- 1436247/1523453.}
+The research of L. Jeff Hong is supported in part by the Hong Kong Research Grants Council under grant GRF 11504017 and the Natural Science Foundation of China under grants No.~71991470 and No.~71991473.
+The research of Zhiyuan Huang and Henry Lam is supported in part by the National Science Foundation under grants CMMI-1542020, CMMI-1523453, CAREER CMMI-1834710 and IIS-1849280.}

 \ECSwitch

 \ECHead{Appendix}